cdjc/rnm/README.rst

 This Kodi plugin is not endorsed by RightNow Media.
 Please don't contact them for support.

-It was created by reverse engineering the web API calls made by the Android Kodi app and is freely available and modifiable.
+It was created by reverse engineering the web API calls made by the Android RightNowMedia app.
+This plugin is freely available and modifiable.
 Any code contributions welcome.

 License
 -------